France-ioi/algorea-devdoc/search/discussions.md

 - Require a new authentication method for the backend
 - Have a service calls another service in cascade is not great in terms of microservice architecture

-### Solution 4: Addressing security concern of solution 1
+### Solution 4: let the frontend do the 2 calls, encrypt non-public

 In order to adress the security concern raised in solution 1, the search service could encrypt (using a shared symmetric key between the search service and the backend) results to be checked by the backend.